DuckTheMug/StudentManagement/README.md

 Identify candidates who are overdue for the entrance exam and require a review.

 ## Sample test cases
-For testing the system, you can use the provided test cases in the TEST_CASES.md file.
+For testing the system, you can use the provided test cases in the TEST_CASES.csv file.
 These test cases cover various scenarios such as adding new candidates, searching for candidates, and identifying candidates overdue for the exam.

 ## Installing Requirements